| Languagemate |

 - I designed and developed standardized research processes for tracking campaign effectiveness.
 This formed the basis for the first-ever PSA normative database; new campaigns can now benchmark their performance on a number of standard measures.

-- I published case histories of Safe Gun Storage, Adoption, Drunk Driving Prevention and Autism Awareness campaigns, as well as other special reports and nonprofit manuals that you can download here.
+- I published case histories of Safe Gun Storage, Adoption, Drunk Driving Prevention and Autism Awareness campaigns, as well as other special reports and nonprofit manuals that you can

 - Recognizing that the Ad Council’s institutional knowledge was not always shared across the organization, I instituted, through technological, staff and procedural solutions, a cross-discipline knowledge management function that improved internal communications, documented best practices and increased understanding of “who does what and how.”